Spudgee/nc150-tool/README.md

 # nc150-downloader
 Download Neetcode 150 video explanations into organized folders according to the roadmap.
+Provide menu system for tracking the completion of different problems within the Neetcode 150 problem set.

 ## Prerequisites
 - Python 3.11.5